 I have worked with school meal programs across the US and I see many schools successfully serving peanut butter.
 Not just in scratch-made and pre-made sandwiches, but also alongside sliced apples, with bananas, with carrot and celery sticks, or with pretzels or pita wedges for dipping.
 I have also encountered school nutrition programs that have chosen to remove peanut butter and peanuts from their menus out of fear of allergic students having a reaction.
 These unnecessarily drastic measures are usually a result of not understanding the facts about peanut allergy.

-That’s why I’ve created a new video series with the National Peanut Board to educate school nutrition professionals with the facts about food allergies, best practices for handling them in foodservice and how to make PB&Js and a tasty peanut sauce while managing food allergy risk.
+That’s why I’ve created a video series with the National Peanut Board to educate school nutrition professionals with the facts about food allergies, best practices for handling them in foodservice and how to make PB&Js and a tasty peanut sauce while managing food allergy risk.

 Link to video